Bordered Heegaard Floer homology: Invariance and pairing: Pairing theorem via nice diagrams

 Nice diagrams are automatically admissible: \begin{lemma} If $\HD=(\Sigma,\alphas,\betas,z)$ is nice then $\HD$ is admissible. \end{lemma} \begin{proof} The proof is exactly the same as in the closed case (\cite[Corollary 3.2]{LMW06:CombinatorialCobordismMaps}).
 One shows that the region containing $z$ occurs both to the left and to the right of each $\beta$-circle: if all the regions to the left (say) of some $\beta_i$ are bigons or rectangles then one sees that the $\beta$-circles are homologically linearly dependent. \end{proof}

 Sarkar and Wang apply the index formula to show that for nice Heegaard diagrams (in the closed case), the differential counts only bigons and rectangles.
-This fact has the following analogue for nice Heegaard diagrams with boundary.
+This fact has the following analogue for nice bordered Heegaard diagrams.

-\begin{proposition} Let $\HD$ be a nice Heegaard diagram with boundary.
+\begin{proposition} Let $\HD$ be a nice bordered Heegaard diagram.
 Suppose that $\ind(B,\vec{\rhos})=1$.
 Then any holomorphic curve $u\in\cM^B(\x,\y;\vec{\rhos})$ has one of the following three forms: \begin{enumerate} \item The source $S$ of $u$ consists of $g$ bigons.
 Each bigon is either a trivial strip or has a unique puncture mapped to east $\infty$.
 Further, $\vec{\rhos}$ has only one part. \item The source $S$ consists of $g$ bigons.
 All but one of the bigons are trivial strips, and the other is mapped by $\pi_\Sigma\circ u$ to the interior of $\Sigma$. \item The source $S$ consists of $g-1$ bigons and one quadrilateral.
 All of the bigons are trivial strips, and the quadrilateral is mapped by $\pi_\Sigma\circ u$ to the interior of~$\Sigma$. \end{enumerate}

 Conversely, suppose the homology class $B$ and asymptotic data $\vec{\rhos}$ admit a topological map satisfying the condition of Case~(\ref{Item:ManyBigons}), (\ref{Item:OneBigon}), or (\ref{Item:OneQuadrilateral}), and $\ind(B,\vec{\rhos})=1$.
 Then there is a holomorphic map in $\cM^B(\x,\y;\vec{\rhos})$, unique up to translation. \end{proposition} \begin{proof} By Formula~\eqref{eq:Index}, for a rigid holomorphic curve we have